Carl Bildt: Early career

-Prime Minister
+Prime minister

 On 4 October 1991, Bildt became the first conservative prime minister in Sweden in 61 years, leading a four-party coalition government.
-The policies of his government aimed at giving Sweden a "new start" in the middle of a rapidly mounting economic crisis caused by a speculation bubble in housing, focusing on privatising and de-regulating the economy in order to improve the conditions for big businesses.
+The policies of his government aimed at giving Sweden a "new start" in the middle of a rapidly mounting economic crisis caused by a speculation bubble in housing, focusing on privatising and de-regulating the economy in order to improve the conditions for businesses.

 Long a champion of European integration and Sweden's participation in this, negotiating membership in the European Union was a priority for the Bildt premiership.
 The preceding Social Democratic government had, as part of an emergency economic crisis package in the autumn of 1990, done a sudden U-turn, abandoned its previous opposition and in the summer of 1991 submitted a formal application for membership in the EU.

 Benefiting also from his close links with German Chancellor Helmut Kohl, Bildt was able to initiate and conclude membership negotiations with the EU in record time, signing the Treaty of Accession at the EU summit in Corfu on 23 June 1994.
 The accession was supported by a referendum in November, and Sweden entered the EU as full member on 1 January 1995, thus fulfilling a key part of the platform of the Bildt government.

 By that time his governing coalition had lost its majority in the September 1994 elections, in spite of his Moderate party making slight gains.

 The economic program of the government was focused primarily on a series of structural reforms aiming at improving competitiveness and improving growth.
 Economic reforms were enacted, including voucher schools, liberalizing markets for telecommunications and energy, privatizing publicly owned companies and health care, contributing to substantially liberalizing the Swedish economy.